soilwise-he/SoilWise-documentation/tech/docs/technical_components/natural_language_querying.md

 ## Functionality

-The aplication of Natural Language Querying for SoilWise and the integration into the SoilWise repository is currently still in the research phase. **No implementations are yet an integrated part of the SWR delivery**.
+The aplication of Natural Language Querying (NLQ) for SoilWise and the integration into the SoilWise repository is currently still in the research phase. **No implementations are yet an integrated part of the SWR delivery**, in line with the plan for the first development iteration.

 ## Ongoing Developments